 “During the design and prototyping phase of the project, a number of additional features were added to improve the functionality, which included many of the features that we currently have on our premium Tandem Air vacuums,” Holmberg says.

 From the Riccar department of “Gee-Wizardry”, the R25 clean air vacuum was born.
-It was designed with 360-degree rotation, unprecedented in a household upright vacuum.
+It was designed with unique 360-degree rotation.
 A spring-assisted handle makes it feel almost weightless, and its floating nozzle means it transitions easily from plush carpet to bare floors without having to stop and fiddle with knobs and pile settings.
 With aggressive agitation for deep carpet cleaning, the brushroll easily switches off for gentle bare floor cleaning, too.
 Even a new top-loading, self-sealing HEPA media bag was created to take up less space while it holds more dirt and is easier to replace.
 Designed with a slim profile, the R25 lays completely flat for cleaning under beds and other furniture.

 Cleaning ultra-soft frieze carpet is no longer a problem.
 The R25 was specifically designed to clean deep down to preserve the life of carpet.
 And where sucking up a sock or shoelace can bring a vacuum to a screeching halt, the R25 lifetime belt feature virtually eliminates broken belts.